sjonany/AMATH563-public/README.md

 # AMATH 563
-Codes and writups for AMATH 563 Sp 2020 with Nathan Kutz
+Codes and writeups for AMATH 563 Sp 2020 with Nathan Kutz